dachcom-digital/pimcore-members/README.md

 * Allow Members to register in frontend
 * Restrict Documents to specific User Roles

+### Installation
+Some installation advices.

+**Override Templates**

+To override the Members scripts, just create a members folder in your scripts folder to override templates:

+ `/website/views/scripts/members/profile/default.php`

 ### Documents

 **Hide restricted pages in navigation**